vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 .. note::

-    You may see device-type handlers that use the *inactiveLabel* property.
+    You may see device handlers that use the *inactiveLabel* property.
 This is deprecated and has no effect.

 State
 -----